-If an ischaemic stroke is diagnosed and it has been less than four and a half hours since symptoms started, you may be given a medicine, called alteplase, directly into a vein.
+If an ischaemic stroke is diagnosed and it has been less than four and half hours since symptoms started, you will usually be given a medicine, called alteplase, directly into a vein (as long as there is no medical reason why you should not have this).
 This is a clot-busting medicine which aims to dissolve the blood clot.
 The medical word for this is thrombolysis.
 If the blood clot that caused the stoke can be dissolved shortly after symptoms begin, it can improve the eventual outcome.
 This is because brain cells that would have died are able to survive.

 Further early treatment

 A plan for any other treatments should be devised and started as soon as possible.
 Treatments should be tailored to the particular need of the individual.
 The treatment plan can depend on factors such as the severity of the stroke, the effects it has, the cause of the stroke, and other diseases that may be present.
 Treatments that may be considered include the following: